Solidarités International in Burkina Faso in response to the conflict and the need for drinking water in Djibo

 Since 2022, Djibo chief town of Soum in Burkina Faso has been facing an implosion of the Burkinabe population, as a consequence of internal conflicts opposing non-state armed groups (GANE) and government forces.
 This demographic implosion is unfortunately not without consequences.
 It has led to a shortage of natural resources, including water.
 This has led to the umpteenth intervention by Solidarités Internationale in this West African territory.It comes against the backdrop of a stormy situation: according to the Conseil National de Secours d'Urgence et de Réhabilitation (CONASUR), there are 283,428 internally displaced persons and 50,000 inhabitants of the resident population, a total ratio of 567% displaced persons.
 Access to natural resources is severely restricted by armed groups.The situation is critical with the sabotage of a generator on the network of the Office national de l'Eau et de l'Assainissement (ONEA), which supplied 2/3 of the population with water, attacks on water infrastructure (2 of 3 water generators, 6 of 12 solar-powered abducteurs), and more generally, the blockade of the town.

-Faced with the impossibility of carrying out repairs, the inaccessibility of water points, and the impossibility of using emergency water treatment systems due to the risk of vandalism, Solidarités International needed a water treatment solution that was discreet due to its small size, community-based, and could be made available at water points and instantaneously for use on demand.
+In 2022, faced with the impossibility of carrying out repairs, the inaccessibility of water points, and the impossibility of using emergency water treatment systems due to the risk of vandalism, Solidarités International needed a water treatment solution that was discreet due to its small size, community-based, and could be made available at water points and instantaneously for use on demand.

 In view of these requirements, Solidarités International called on Fonto de vivo to limit the deterioration in the population's health situation.

-To meet these numerous logistical constraints, the NGO chose the ORISA® stand-alone water purifier, of which it purchased 500 units to meet the needs of displaced people: cooking food, giving animals something to drink, maintaining regular hygiene, keeping hydrated, etc. This easy-to-use, durable and effective water filtration solution is particularly well suited to the needs of these people.
+To meet these numerous logistical constraints, the NGO chose the ORISA® stand-alone water purifier, of which it purchased 500 units and 20 membranes to meet the needs of displaced people: cooking food, giving animals something to drink, maintaining regular hygiene, keeping hydrated, etc. This easy-to-use, durable and effective water filtration solution is particularly well suited to the needs of these people.
 They have therefore developed a specific programme dedicated to the production of healthy water to limit water-borne diseases: trainers, awareness-raising campaigns, pumping points for day labourers, etc.

 -